Sterling slips on signs of stuttering economic momentum

 They predicted data due on Friday would show a 0.6% monthly expansion in July.

-Meanwhile, Prime Minister Boris Johnson's plan to hike taxes to fund social care has provoked fury among many of his own lawmakers, who fear it will alienate voters .

-Monday's survey also showed input cost inflation was the second-fastest since records began in 1997, with rises in subcontractor rates at a new high.
+However, while the growth recovery might be slowing, Monday's survey showed input cost inflation was the second-fastest since records began in 1997, with rises in subcontractor rates at a new high.

 The Bank of England expects inflation to rise sharply this year and hit a peak of 4%, but it also thinks price growth will cool as problems caused by the reopening of the economy pass.